 'Often the smallest room in the home, the bathroom has for too long become the victim of the "all white makes it look bigger" design philosophy.
 Thankfully, upcoming trends embrace a more creative and bold approach to what can be one of the most exciting spaces in the home.'

 What kind of panelling can be used in a bathroom?

-Whether you choose tongue-and-groove, square panels or shiplap, there’s a variety of panelling you can use in a bathroom.
+Whether you choose tongue-and-groove, square panels or shiplap, there's a variety of panelling for your bathroom wall ideas.
 Traditionally made from oak or dark wood to help insulate brick walls, panelling has come a long way since then.
-Typically made from MDF or other affordable woods that won’t expand or contract with heat, the crucial thing to keep in mind with panelling is that it needs to be moisture resistant if the panels are to last over time.
+Typically made from MDF or other affordable woods that won't expand or contract with heat, the crucial thing to keep in mind with panelling is that it needs to be moisture resistant if the panels are to last over time.

 'Those included in our Mermaid Elite range, for example, have a 100 per cent waterproof core, as well as artistic post-formed edges that can be used to continue a consistent, high-end look around external corners or horizontal half-height walls – removing the need for trims or grouting.
 Testament to the fact that they will stand the test of time, we offer a 15-year guarantee across all Mermaid product ranges, for ultimate peace of mind.'

 Becky Dix, head of design at The Luxury Bath Company agrees that panelling is a great way to cover walls.
 'From traditional to high-end, maximalist to pared-back Scandi, bathroom panelling can add an extra layer of texture and colour that can elevate your bathroom design,' she says.